romange/blog/content/post/single_threaded_redis.md

 I performed benchmarking of `midi-redis` on variety of instances on AWS cloud.
 The point is not to evaluate `midi-redis` but to show the true potential of the hardware vs what Redis gives us on this hardware.
-Please, treat these numbers as directional only - I run each loadtest only once, so I believe there is some variance that could affect numbers in +-15% range.
-Each graph has bar `redis-1` representing Redis 6 with io-threads=1 and `redis-8` representing `io-threads=8`.
-Redis benchmarks were similar on all instance types therefore I used `redis-1` run on `c5.9xlarge` as my baseline for all other runs.
+Please, treat these numbers as directional only - I run each loadtest only once, so I believe there is some variance that could affect numbers in +-15% range. `redis-1` bar in the graph represent Redis 6 with `io-threads=1` configuration, and `redis-8` denotes `io-threads=8` configuration.
+Redis results were similar on all instance types, therefore I used the `redis-1` run on `c5.9xlarge` as my relative baseline for all other runs.

-I used read-only traffic for all the runs to minimize the influence of memory allocations and database resizes on the results.
-Also, I run "debug populate 10000000" command before each run in order to fill server under test with data.
+I used read-only traffic to minimize the influence of memory allocations and database resizes on the results.
+Also, I run "debug populate 10000000" command before each run in order to fill a server under test with data.

 Finally, I run [memtier_benchmark](https://github.com/RedisLabs/memtier_benchmark) from 3 client machines in the same zone with the following configuration: